luxfi/lattice/multiparty/README.md

 employed to provide better liveness guarantees.
 More specifically, this scheme ensures that secret-key operations can be performed by any group of at least $t$ parties.

-Lattigo provides an implementation of the RLWE-based $t\text{-out-of-}N$-threshold scheme described in Mouchet et al.'s paper [An Efficient Threshold Access-Structure for RLWE-Based Multiparty Homomorphic Encryption](https://eprint.iacr.org/2022/780).
+Lattice provides an implementation of the RLWE-based $t\text{-out-of-}N$-threshold scheme described in Mouchet et al.'s paper [An Efficient Threshold Access-Structure for RLWE-Based Multiparty Homomorphic Encryption](https://eprint.iacr.org/2022/780).
 Similarly to many threshold schemes, it relies on Shamir Secret Sharing to distribute the secret-key